Sylius/Sylius/contributing/code/bdd.rst

 .. note::

-    This part of documentation is inspired by official `PHPSpec`_ docs.
+    This part of documentation is inspired by the official `PHPSpec`_ docs.

-Sylius adopted full-stack BDD methodology for its development processes.
+Sylius adopted the full-stack BDD methodology for its development processes.

 According to `Wikipedia`_: